 In 1854, Reverend Charles E. Blood of New Hampshire came to Juniata and began missionary labor.
 In the same year, Thomas Reynolds settled in what is now Ogden Township.
-His house was used as a polling place for the first election, which was held that year when 40 votes were polled for a delegate to Congress, the majority of them for the Free-State candidate.
+His house was used as a polling place for the first election, held that year when 40 votes were polled for a delegate to Congress, the majority of them for the Free-State candidate.

 Manhattan was also founded early through the efforts of four separate town-founding groups.

-In the fall of 1854 George Park founded the town of Poleska along the Kansas River and the same year, Samuel Dexter Houston and four other men founded the town of Canton at the foot of Bluemont Hill.
+In the fall of 1854, George Park founded the town of Poleska along the Kansas River, and the same year, Samuel Dexter Houston and four other men founded the town of Canton at the foot of Bluemont Hill.
 Isaac Goodnow and the New England Emigrant Aid Company settled at the junction of the Blue and Kansas Rivers in the spring of 1855.
 These people were soon joined by the Cincinnati and Kansas Land Company in June 1855, and the four groups combined their resources to create Manhattan.

-On the organization of the county, the Territorial Legislature elected officers and the temporary county seat was designated at Ogden, where a provisional courthouse was rented.
+On the organization of the county, the Territorial Legislature elected officers, and the temporary county seat was designated at Ogden, where a provisional courthouse was rented.
 In the election to choose a permanent county seat, the contesting towns were Ogden and Manhattan, the former receiving a majority of votes.

-Later, fraud was proven and Manhattan became the county seat.
+Later, fraud was proven, and Manhattan became the county seat.
 The next legislature passed an act making Manhattan the permanent county seat and requiring the county officers to move the county records.

-Shortly after organizing Manhattan, a college was founded and a charter obtained from the Territorial Legislature for the Bluemont Central College Association.
+Shortly after organizing Manhattan, a college was founded, and a charter was obtained from the Territorial Legislature for the Bluemont Central College Association.
 The school opened in 1860 under the supervision of the Methodist Church.
 In 1863, it became the Kansas State Agricultural College, and today is the Kansas State University.